AmarHek/RadioSpeech/README.md

 # Radiologie Befundung

-backend contains all code for the node-server frontent is the angular project build contains .exes and folders for deployment test-build contains the same folders, but for testing environment
+backend contains all code for the node-server frontend is the angular project build contains .exes and folders for deployment test-build contains the same folders, but for testing environment